International Applicants

 Information and applications for TOEFL may be obtained online or by contacting TOEFL/TSE Services-Princeton

 Canadian citizens do not need a passport and visa stamp to enter the U.S. However, they must have a Form I-20 or DS 2019 (formerly IAP-66) in their possession when they approach the U.S. border.
-All students seeking F-1 or J-1 visa status must pay a SEVIS fee to the U.S. Department of Homeland Security prior to applying for a visa and requesting entrance to the U.S.
+All students seeking F-1 or J-1 visa status must pay a SEVIS fee to the U.S. Department of Homeland Security before applying for a visa and requesting entrance to the U.S.

 Students coming to the U.S. enter with one of the two following visas:

-1. Student Visa (F-1 status): Students coming to the U.S. specifically for the purpose of study usually apply for this visa.
-To obtain this visa the student takes the Form I-20 to the U.S. Consulate.
+1. Student Visa (F-1 status): Students coming to the U.S. specifically for study usually apply for this visa.
+To obtain this visa, the student takes the Form I-20 to the U.S. Consulate.
 Students with F-1 status must be enrolled for a full course of study during the academic year.
 They must obtain permission from the International Center and/or U.S. Citizenship and Immigration Service to accept off-campus employment.
 The accompanying spouse or child of an F-1 student enters the U.S. on an F-2 visa and may not seek employment.

 2. Exchange Visitor (J-1 status): This visa is intended chiefly for exchange professors and postdoctoral scholars.
 However, it is appropriate for certain students, particularly those sponsored by agencies, foundations, or their home governments.
 It is only granted upon the presentation of a DS-2019 Certificate of Eligibility (Form IAP-66).
 Exchange visitors may accept employment on or off campus only with permission from their sponsors (usually the International Center).
 The accompanying spouse or child of a J-1 Exchange Visitor enters the U.S. with a J-2 visa, which may, in some cases, permit employment with approval from the U.S. Citizenship and Immigration Service.
 It is important to note that in many cases, an Exchange Visitor must leave the U.S. at the conclusion of the program, may not change to certain visa statuses, and may not be eligible for an Immigrant Visa until a two-year home country residence has been completed.